HouJingbo92/starter-hugo-academic/content/authors/admin/_index.md

 ---
 [Jingbo Hou](https://search.asu.edu/profile/3282923) is a Ph.D. candidate of [Information Systems](https://wpcarey.asu.edu/information-systems-degrees/doctoral) at the [W.P.
 Carey School of Business](https://wpcarey.asu.edu/) at [Arizona State University](https://www.asu.edu/). **He is on the job market this year (2022-2023).** **He will attend CIST and INFORMS 2022 (Oct 15 - 18, 2022)  in Indianapolis, IN and participate in the ICIS 2022 Doctoral Consortium (Dec 7 - 10, 2022) in Copenhagen, Denmark.**

 Jingbo Hou is interested in advancing the understanding of the business implications of emerging digital technologies at both micro and macro levels.
-Regarding the micro-level impacts of digital technologies, he is interested in examining the role of online market designs (e.g., application costs, machine-generated content, non-personalized recommendations, and solution visibility) in alleviating the information asymmetries and improving the matching efficiencies for different types of online two-sided platforms (e.g., online labor market, online data sharing platform, and online crowdsourcing competition community).
-Regarding the macro-level impacts of digital technologies, he is interested in exploring the positive societal effects of Information and Communications Technology (ICT), e.g., telework adjustment and social media.
+At the micro level, he is interested in examining the role of online market designs (e.g., application costs, machine-generated content, non-personalized recommendations, and solution visibility) in alleviating the information asymmetries and improving the matching efficiencies for different types of online two-sided platforms (e.g., online labor market, online data sharing platform, and online crowdsourcing competition community).
+At the macro level, he is interested in exploring the positive societal effects of Information and Communications Technology (ICT), e.g., telework adjustment and social media.

 H﻿e taught two online sessions of [CIS 315 - Intro Business Data Analytics](https://www.dropbox.com/s/05dlf30jn72lpy2/2022%20Summer%20C%20CIS%20315%20SYLLABUS%20%2B%20Schedule-%20Hou.pdf?dl=0).
 The course evaluation for the first session is 6.1/7.0, and the course evaluation for the second session is 6.2/7.0.
 He is most interested in teaching courses related to the following topics: